lter/Deims7-8-Migration/documentation/README.md

 # Sequence of manual migration steps:
-Don't forget after any changes to .yml files in the install folder run
+Don't forget after any changes to .yml files in the install folder run:
 ```
 drush cim -y --partial --source=modules/custom/deims_migrate/config/install/
 ```
-Note drush migrate is used to do the imports.
-A GUI is also available, /admin/structure/migrate which will mirror the drush cammands
+All drush commands are run from the webroot of the 'newsite', e.g. for Ubuntu - /var/www/newsite In this document drush migrate:import is used to do the imports.
+A GUI is also available, /admin/structure/migrate which mirrors the drush cammands.
+However the csv .yml files do not show up in the GUI.
+It is a good idea to do backups between imports.

-1. If desired migrate users (see above general comments)
+1. If desired migrate users.
+	1. Both  migrate_plus.migration.upgrade_d7_user.yml and migrate_plus.migration.upgrade_d7_user_role.yml files should be in the install folder.
+	1. Run the following command.
+Users will be import along with their roles.

+	`drush migrate:import upgrade_d7_user'

 1. Migrate taxonomies
-	1. At NTL we have a few specific ones, change for a different website
+	1. At NTL and ARC we have a few specific ones.
+Edit the .yml files or use the upgrade_d7 files for specific taxonomies.
-	1. Moving taxonomies separately allows to omit a few that seemed unnecessary
+	1. Moving taxonomies separately allows to omit a few that seemed unnecessary.
-	1. Create taxonomies in D8 site: core_areas, lter_controlled_vocabulary, other custom ones
+	1. Create taxonomies in D8 site: core_areas, lter_controlled_vocabulary, other custom ones.
+If all taxonomies will be migradred you can use the upgrade_d7_user.yml file to create the taxonomies.
 	1. On the commandline inside the webroot of the new D8 website run the command

 	`drush migrate:import deims_category_core_areas` change migration ID for the others.